beta This is a new service. Your feedback will help us to improve it.

 A report made under these circumstances shall be absolutely privileged under the Act and details should not be disclosed.
 It is expected there may be cases when a BRO application is made when a Suspected Offence Report should also be submitted to the Crown Office as that behaviour will relate to a criminal office and a BRO is a civil matter.
 See section 18.6 for further information.

-If a trustee is unsure if a debtor’s behaviour could merit a BRO they should contact BRT to discuss the case.
+If a trustee is unsure if a debtor’s behaviour could merit a BRO they should contact the BAI team to discuss the case.

 AiB is currently reviewing their documents for compliance against accessibility standards.
 If you require a document or form that is listed and not downloadable, please contact the relevant team.